-Brewton-Parker College has a zero-tolerance policy regarding dangerous and undesirable conduct and reserves the right to strictly enforce.
+Brewton-Parker College has a strict policy regarding dangerous and undesirable conduct and reserves the right to strictly enforce the appropriate sanction.
 The following acts/behaviors are strictly prohibited and will result in severe penalties, even for first-time offenses, including, but not limited to suspension or expulsion:

-- Illegal drugs and drug paraphernalia- Includes use, presence of same in an area under the student's control (i.e. residence hall, vehicle, etc.) or sale;
+- 1. Illegal drugs and drug paraphernalia- Includes use, presence of same in an area under the student's control (i.e. residence hall, vehicle, etc.) or sale;

 - 2. Weapon(s) possession Weapons include, but are not limited to:

 - a.
 Guns

 - b.
-Knives
+Knives (blades over 3")

 - c.
 Box Cutters

 - d.
-Ammunition
+Ammunition (in excess.
+Boxes, clips, containers,)

 - e.
 Explosives

 - f.
 BB and/or Pellet Guns

+- g.
+Bow and Arrows, Crossbows

-- Alcohol and/or empty alcohol bottles or containers
+- 3. Alcohol and/or empty alcohol bottles or containers

 - 4. Violence

-- 5. Sexual Acts- Students are prohibited from being present in the residence hall rooms of someone of the opposite sex or engaging in sexual activities or behavior of any kind whether with a member of the same sex or opposite sex.
+5. Sexual Acts- Students are prohibited from being present in the residence hall rooms of someone of the opposite sex outside of visitation hours.
+Engaging in sexual activities or behavior of any kind whether with a member of the same sex or opposite sex.

-Any violation of the above may result in immediate suspension or expulsion from the College and no hearing will be held if guilt is determined by the Associate Vice President of Student Development and Success, and the College Student Development Disciplinary Committee who hears all student discipline issues and makes recommendations to the college administration.
-The Associate Vice President of Student Development & Success chairs the Student Development Committee.
-Violators may be required to vacate the college's property or the residence life facilities immediately.
-The possession, use or sale of illegal drugs is a serious offense; and will result in suspension and/or expulsion from the college and immediate referral to the local law enforcement agencies.
+Any violation of the above MAY result in immediate suspension or expulsion from the College.
+Guilt is determined by the Associate Vice President of Student Development, and the Director of Safety and Security who investigates all student discipline issues and makes recommendations to the college administration.

+The possession, use or sale of illegal drugs is a serious offense; and MAY result in suspension and/or expulsion from the college and immediate referral to the local law enforcement agencies.

-If you are in your room and any of the above substances are found, you are responsible.
-If you are in another room or visiting another student's room and drugs are present, you will be held responsible along with other parties present.
+If you are in your room and any of the above substances are found, you may be held responsible.
+If you are in another room or visiting another student's room and drugs are present, you could be held responsible along with other parties present.